ivlacic/ilacic.github.io/_pages/about.md

 🔬 My research interests lie primarily in derivational (especially evaluative) morphology, morphosemantics, and quantitative/computational approaches to natural languages.

-👨🏻‍💻 From June 2026, I will join the [Formal Linguistics Research Group (GLiF)](https://www.upf.edu/web/glif) at the Universitat Pompeu Fabra as a postdoctoral researcher.

 ## Recent News